 The impact of representation in child custody cases has been less studied than the impacts for housing cases.
 However, Engler (2010) and Poppe and Rachlinksi (2016) review studies that have examined the impacts of counsel for various types of family law cases.
 Generally, when these studies involved a comparison, the method involved comparing cases with balanced representation (i.e., attorneys on both sides) to cases with imbalanced representation (i.e., one parent has an attorney and one does not), but none used random assignment.
 One study by Maccoby and Mnookin (1992) found that balanced representation yielded higher rates of joint legal custody than did imbalanced representation.
-Further, in cases with imbalanced representation, having an attorney tended to increase the likelihood of custody being awarded to the represented parent, relative to being unrepresented (Maccoby & Mnookin, 1992; Women's Law Center of Maryland, Inc., 2006).
+Further, in cases with imbalanced representation to the represented parent, relative to being unrepresented (Maccoby & Mnookin, 1992; Women's Law Center of Maryland, Inc., 2006).
 Child custody cases are as complex and diverse as the families they reflect, which presents challenges for standardization and aggregation.
-Despite this, there is evidence that the presence of counsel can impact whether or not parents obtain the legal or physical custody they are seeking.
+Despite this, there is evidence that the presence of counsel can impact Mathematica.